We carry out NSAI certified air tightness tests for buildings (Thermal Performance of Buildings - Determination of Air Permeability of Buildings - Fan

 Please notice that an official air tightness test is depended to some technical requirements.
 To achieve a clear and true test result, the test should be done in calm weather with almost equal outdoor and indoor temperatures.

 Furthermore we deliver a full range of consultation, testing, research and renovation proposals to get your trouble with draught, heat loss, dampness or mould solved.

-This service is suitable for new building projects an existing houses.
+These services are available for new building projects and existing houses.

-Please find some images about our work down below.
+Please find some images about our range of surveys down below.